snowball-tech/glacier/CONTRIBUTING.md

 ### Context

 Working on legacy is a part of our job.
 It will never end and we always have ongoing migrations.
-CSS, JS, HTML, Design System components, ....
+CSS, JS, HTML, design system components, ....
 Everything can be considered at some point "deprecated", "legacy" or "to be migrated".
 If we leave it that way, there are high chances that these pieces of code end up as what we like to call "tech debt".